vschs007/flask-realtime-face-detection-opencv-python/README.md

 3.After the data has been trained, you can execute face_recognise.py to make it run

 4.For using it on a web based interface, run , python app.py and open your localhost

+#note:
+you can skip heroku part, only needed things are flask and the python scripts.